Frequently Asked Questions

 Most loans and fellowships are for U.S. citizens and permanent residents only.
 However, students may qualify for some loan programs with a U.S. co-signer on the loan.

-Why do the Executive, Professional, and Internet Programs cost more than the Florida resident Traditional Programs?
+Why do the MBA for Professionals Programs cost more than the Florida resident Full-Time Programs?

 When are program payments due?

-Can I get a concentration or certificate in any of the part-time (Executive, Professional or Internet) programs?
+Can I get a concentration or certificate in any of the part-time (Executive, Professional or Online) programs?

 What specific computer requirements are there for the program?

-All students, except Internet Program students, entering any of the UF MBA Programs are required to have a laptop computer that meets the College's specifications.
+All students entering any of the UF MBA Programs are required to have a laptop computer that meets the College's specifications.
 For more information, please review the laptop computer requirements.
-Internet Program students are provided with a high quality laptop.
-It is not possible for Internet students to not accept the laptop in order to lower their tuition.
-A standardized laptop is an essential part of the higher IT support required for the Internet Program students.

 What is the schedule for my program, and do I have to be there for all meetings?